 - Economy.
-A maximum sum of 8000 SEK is available for each Master's project performed within the Department of Biology.
+A sum of 6000 or 8000 SEK is available for each Master's project performed within the Department of Biology.
 Discuss with your supervisor how this should be used and include a budget in your project plan.
-Copying can be made for free by using a special copy-card, ask Lotta Persmark for the copy card code.

 - Write a project plan together with your supervisor.
 The plan should be brief, but give a clear description of your specific project (2–3 A4 pages).
 It should contain:

 - Project title

 - Name and e-mail to you and the supervisor